Bluegales/libft-pain/README.md

 ### Usage

-Add the correct path at the top of the makefile and "make"
+Add the correct path at the top of the makefile and "make -i"